Soybean growers who effectively control disease in their crop could harvest significantly more beans.

 Identifying SCN can involve reviewing year-to-year yield comparisons to reveal yield reductions, observation of uneven soybean heights, slow row closure or expansion and unusual nutrient deficiency symptoms.
 Soil testing and examination of soybean roots can reveal SCN cysts.

-FLS can be most prevalent in warm, humid conditions.
+Frogeye leaf spot can be most prevalent in warm, humid conditions.
 It usually appears during soybean reproductive growth stages but may develop sooner under ideal environmental conditions.
-In fields where soybeans have been planted for successive seasons, FLS may initially appear in the lower canopy.
-Prolonged adequate moisture can provide conditions that allow FLS to spread throughout the soybean canopy.
+In fields where soybeans have been planted for successive seasons, frogeye may initially appear in the lower canopy.
+Prolonged adequate moisture can provide conditions that allow the disease to spread throughout the soybean canopy.

-Soybean residue can host FLS, potentially spreading the disease from field to field.
-Applying a fungicide such as Stratego® YLD provides both preventative and curative activites for controlling FLS, including strobilurin resistant strains.
-Planting resistant varieties, rotating crops, plowing under crop residue, and applying foliar fungicide also aid in managing FLS.
+Soybean residue can host frogeye leaf spot, potentially spreading the disease from field to field.
+Applying a fungicide such as Delaro™ or Stratego® YLD provides both preventive and curative activities for controlling frogeye, including strobilurin-resistant strains.
+Planting resistant varieties, rotating crops, tilling crop residue and applying foliar fungicide also aid in managing frogeye leaf spot.

 White Mold: An Aggressive Fungus